dmsza/json2kml/README.md

 ## json2kml

-This script depends on [“SIMPLEKML” library] (https://simplekml.readthedocs.io/) and it can be installed via pip with the following command line (on Windows you may need to run this command with an Admin Command Prompt):
+This script depends on [“SIMPLEKML” library] (https://simplekml.readthedocs.io/) and it can be installed via pip with the following command line (on Windows you may need to run this command with in Command Prompt _Admin_):
 ```
 pip install simplekml
 ```